 As the witching hour approaches, embark on an adults-only journey into the supernatural realm with Ghostyard – A Paranormal Tour.
 As you search for ghosts, our guide will regale you with macabre true tales and unconfirmed sightings of ghastly apparitions.

 Step back in time with our all-ages history tour!
-From Sandstone to Steel: A History of Cockatoo Island charts the changing face of our extraordinary island.
+From Sandstone to Steel charts the changing face of our extraordinary island.
 As you visit key landmarks, including the Convict Precinct, Biloela House, the Convict silos, the Fitzroy Dock and the Turbine Hall, our guide will share historical stories, including anecdotes about a colourful cast of real-life characters.

-Discover Cockatoo Island’s UNESCO World Heritage listed Convict Precinct with our 45-minute tour of the upper island.
-Our guide will lead you through the turbulent history of the former penal establishment, stopping at iconic landmarks including the Mess Hall, Barracks, and Solitary Confinement Cells.
+Discover Cockatoo Island’s UNESCO World Heritage listed Convict Precinct with this tour of the upper island.
+Our guide will lead you through the turbulent history of the former penal establishment, stopping at iconic landmarks.

 Featuring gun emplacements, underground tunnels and military relics dating back to the 1870s, Headland Park in Mosman was crucial to Sydney's defence throughout World War II.
 During this 90 minute tour, our guide will vividly share the history of this demilitarised location, surrounded by beautiful coastal bushland and spectacular views over the harbour.